I’ve been living in Fukuoka for over 4 years, and one of the things I can’t get tired of? The wonderful food scene!

 Want More Fukuoka Recommendations?

 Want to learn more about daily life and recommended places to visit in Fukuoka?
-Follow me on Instagram and YouTube where I post more about living abroad in Japan.
+Follow me on Instagram and YouTube, where I post more about living abroad in Japan.

-For more food-related content check out below!
+For more food-related content:

 What an awesome guide!!
 You’ve convinced me to add Fukuoka to our list for a future trip.
 We’re headed to Japan in November and picked Nagoya as our new city to explore because of their famous breakfast sets.
 My husband wants to go to Hokkaido on the following trip and I’ll have to argue with him that Fukuoka would be a better choice. 😉